 EDGE-3 reference point can support similar function(s) as OP's Northbound interface (NBI), exposing the capabilities of Edge Enabler Server to the Edge Application Servers (EAS) hosted on the edge.
-OP's NBI also expands capabilities exposure to ASPs, for example to onboard applications to be deployed as EASs based on specific criteria.
+OP's NBI also expands capabilities exposure to ASPs, for example to on-board applications to be deployed as EASs based on specific criteria.

 EDGE-9 reference point can support similar function(s) as OP's East/Westbound interface (E/WBI), allowing the edge enabler layer to interact within and beyond its domains e.g. between operator platforms.
 OP's E/WBI focuses on use cases like user and application roaming or resource sharing across domains.